 DEPENDENT CARE FLEXIBLE SPENDING ACCOUNT

 This FSA helps you plan for child-care expenses.
-It allows you to set aside money (up to $5,000 per plan year) from your paycheck – before taxes are taken out – to pay for child-care expenses.
+It allows you to set aside money from your paycheck – before taxes are taken out – to pay for child-care expenses.
 Once your plan begins, you can submit claim forms for eligible expenses.
 The amount requested must be in your account before it can be reimbursed.

 TERM LIFE INSURANCE